bliki-ja/bliki-ja.github.io/_posts/2012-04-17-TestCoverage.md

 !!参考

-Brian Marick has an excellent article on the [[misuse of code coverage|http://www.exampler.com/testing-com/writings/coverage.pdf]].
-And it's worth reading the [[pithy commentary of Testivus|http://www.developertesting.com/archives/month200705/20070504-000425.html]].
+Brian Marick has an excellent article on the [[misuse of code coverage](http://www.exampler.com/testing-com/writings/coverage.pdf).
+And it's worth reading the [pithy commentary of Testivus](http://www.developertesting.com/archives/month200705/20070504-000425.html).

 1: By "you" here I mean the people writing the tests.
 Coverage is of little value to management since you need a technical background to understand whether the tests are good or whether the uncovered code is a problem.